iobroker-community-adapters/ioBroker.spotify-premium/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- (aruttkamp) Merge pull request 522 from mightymurphy
+- (aruttkamp) Merge pull request 522 from mightymurphy and 521 from michiproep>
-- (aruttkamp) Merge pull requests 521 from michiproep
-- (copilot) Improved error handling and logging for token refresh - adapter now provides clearer messages when token refresh is attempted or fails
+- (copilot) Improved error handling and logging for token refresh
-- (copilot) Device polling now continues during temporary authentication issues (401) instead of stopping completely
+- (copilot) Device polling now continues during temporary authentication issues (401) instead of stopping.
-- (copilot) Next Track Button widget name corrected (was incorrectly labeled as Previous Track Button)
+- (copilot) Next Track button widget name corrected
 - (copilot) Widget image paths fixed to use `/vis/widgets/` instead of relative path for proper display in VIS

 ### 1.5.6 (2025-12-08)